adaa-polsl/RuleKit/README.md

 55.0, 0.9047619047619048, 0.9159663865546219,1.0,0.9133858267716537,0.975609756097561,0.6499999999999999,
 56.0, 0.8988095238095238, 0.9159663865546219,1.0,0.9133858267716537,0.9634146341463414,0.6499999999999999,
 ```
-The last element of the report are model indicators followed by the performance metrices evaluated on the training set.
+The last element of the report are [model indicators](#42-model-characteristics) followed by the [performance metrices](#43-performance-metrices) evaluated on the training set.
 The contents of this section depends on the investigated problem.
-The detailed discussion of available metrices is presented in [4.3](#43-performance-metrices).
 ```
 Model characteristics:
 time_total_s: 13.829900798